 When it was first introduced to the market, it had a history as a rather sour wine with a refreshing character but without any pretentious ambitions.
 Fortunately, the situation has changed somewhat in recent years, thanks to the fact that the leading Istrian wine producers have managed to produce remarkable wines that surpass the majority of the leading international counterparts.

-Taste of Teran wine from Istria
+taste of Teran wine out Istria

 The main factors were a reduction in annual yields, harvesting at the most appropriate time and the aging process in barrique barrels.
 The acidity is such that they do not cause bitterness in the mouth, although there is a pleasant residue, with the color changing from ruby red to a deeper shade, thanks to higher extracts and alcohol, making for a more round and full-bodied wine.